cscart/docs/en/user_guide/settings/stores.rst

   .. warning::

-      Editing a store-specific setting in the root administrator mode will update (overwrite) this option for all stores.
+      Editing a store-specific setting in the root administrator mode will update (overwrite) the value of that setting for all stores.
 We recommended that you protect store-specific options from unintended editing.
 To do that, set **Default state of the "Update for all stores" icon** to *Not Active*.